firmai/datagene/README.md

 ```

 #### Example Transformation Recipe Pipeline 2
-Here we just reorder the transformation performed in Pipeline 1, naturally leading to a completely different matrix output.
+Here we just reorder the transformation performed in Pipeline 1, naturally leading to a different matrix output.

 ```python
 def transf_recipe_2(arr):